NyashaEysenck/Advanced-Computer-Vision-Using-OpenCV-with-Python/README.md

 Each folder contains an `Example usage` subfolder demonstrating the projects in action.

 ## Acknowledgements
 These projects are based on tutorials from the [Murtaza Hassan YouTube Channel](https://www.youtube.com/@murtazasworkshop).
-Special thanks to Murtaza Hassan for providing the inspiration and guidance for these projects.
+Special thanks to Murtaza Hassan for providing the guidance for these projects.